Madahva/My-learning-area/Notes/Front-end/5) Git & GitHub/Git Main concepts.md

 - This could be the difference between your working environment and your staging area (git diff by itself)
 - Between your staging area and your last commit (git diff --staged)
 - Or between two commits (git diff master branchB).

-## GitHub

-GitHub is the single largest host for Git repositories, and is the central point of collaboration for millions of developers and projects.
-A large percentage of all Git repositories are hosted on GitHub, and many open-source projects use it for Git hosting, issue tracking, code review, and other things.

-People can fork a project, push to it, and contribute their changes back to the original repository by creating what’s called a Pull Request

-### The GitHub Flow

-GitHub is designed around a particular collaboration workflow, centered on Pull Requests.

-**Here’s how it generally works:**
-1. Fork the project.
-2. Create a topic branch from master.
-3. Make some commits to improve the project.
-4. Push this branch to your GitHub project.
-5. Open a Pull Request on GitHub.
-6. Discuss, and optionally continue committing.
-7. The project owner merges or closes the Pull Request.
-8. Sync the updated master back to your fork.

-### Adding Collaborators

-If you’re working with other people who you want to give commit access to, you need to add them as “collaborators”.
-Doing so will give them “push” access, which means they have both read and write access to the project and Git repository.

 ## Git in Visual Studio Code